VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	-- same as in entity definition

 	child = false,
-	-- if true, spawn mob as child
+	-- if true, spawn mob as child.
+Killing child variants of mobs won't award XP.

 	shoot_arrow = function(self, pos, dir) end,
 	-- function that is called when mob wants to shoot an arrow.
 You can spawn your own arrow here. pos is mob position, dir is mob's aiming direction